Our Council and Patron

 Current term: 9 February 2023 to 30 June 2026

 Professor Maria Kavallaris is an internationally recognised scientific leader in cancer biology and therapeutics.
-She is founding director of the Australian Centre for NanoMedicine at the University of New South Wales and Head of Translational Cancer Nanomedicine at the Children’s Cancer Institute.
+She is Founding Director of the Australian Centre for NanoMedicine at the University of New South Wales and Head of Translational Cancer Nanomedicine at the Children’s Cancer Institute.

 Council Member - Margo MacGillivray

-BA LLB (Hons) LLM (Hons) GAICD FGIA
+BA LLB (Hons) LLM (Hons) FGIA FAICD

 Appointed: 14 September 2023